Updated: June 05, 2025

 Like all mortgages, your credit record is important.
 Lenders will check your credit history as part of your application.

-It is a good idea to download your credit report first to check it for accuracy and see if there’s any issues you can sort out before applying.
+It is a good idea to download your credit report first to check its accuracy and see if there are any issues you can resolve before applying.

 If your credit record is bad, don’t panic.
 There are lenders that specialise in bad credit mortgages.